I went online looking for car seat reviews a few days ago and was reminded once again just how expensive baby gear is.

 - Never pay for what you can get for free.
-I was excited to find a number of “just pay shipping” promotionals.
-At first, I just new that these things were scams, but surprise!
+I was excited to find a number of “just pay shipping” promotions.
+At first, I just knew that these things were scams, but surprise!
 They’re not!
 Some of the ones I fell in love with were Free Seven Slings sling, Free Baby Leggings, Free Carseat canopy, Free Nursing Cover from Uddercovers, Free Nursing pillow, Free Baby Einstein Bundle.
-Yes, you do still have to pay shipping, but that doesn’t make it any less of a good deal.
-I’d pay the $7 shipping fee for my sling many times over for many hours of use it’s given me!
+Yes, you do still have to pay to ship, but that doesn’t make it any less of a good deal.
+I’d pay the $7 shipping fee for my sling many times over for the many hours of use it’s given me!

 - stockpile diapers and wipes before the baby’s born.
 As a general rule, if you wait until you need an item to buy it, you’ll end up paying a higher price.
-If you start buying before you need it, you can shop sales, and then use diapers from your stock pile as you continue to replenish it whenever you find another great deal.
+If you start buying before you need it, you can shop sales and then use diapers from your stockpile as you continue to replenish them whenever you find another great deal.

 You’d be surprised at how easy it is to get diapers cheaply.

 Drug stores often have sales and customer rewards deals that you can stack with coupons to end up with really cheap diapers.
 For example, Rite Aid has a sale this week on Pampers jumbo packs for $9.99.
 Plus, if you buy $30 worth of P&G products, you get a $10 +up reward (which is basically a $10 Rite Aid gift card).
 Not only that, but through yesterday, if you bought $25 worth of pampers, you get another $5 +up reward.